ntk148v/lets-go/README.md

 ### 10.7.
 Middleware (Advanced)

-* A middleware in itself simple takes a `http.HandleFunc` as one of its parameters, wraps it and returns a new `http.HandlerFunc` for the server to call.
+* A middleware in itself simple takes a `http.HandleFunc` as one of its parameters, wraps it & returns a new `http.HandlerFunc` for the server to call.

 * Define a new type `Middleware` which makes it eventually easier to chain multiple middlewares together.